gzinck/gdoc2pdf/README.md

 ## Support notes

 -   Does not support tables
+-   Does not support images
+-   The conversion strips out all formatting except bold, italic, heading, strikethroughs, and lists.
 -   Only one line will ever be placed between two lines of text.
 To add more lines, enter a new line with only a single space.